benbaptist/minecraft-wrapper/documentation/events.rst

     :Comments:
         Can be aborted by returning False.
-        Any of the four line arguments can be changed by returning a dictionary payload containing "lineX":
+        Any of the four line arguments can be changed by returning a dictionary payload containing the lines you want replaced:
-        "what you want":

         `return {"line2": "You can't write", "line3": "that!"}`

 :Event: "player.slotClick"